1. Linear Models#

 While most noise distributions in practice are not normal, the normal (a.k.a.
 Gaussian) distribution has many nice theoretical properties making it much friendlier for theoretical derivations.

-Using the data error assumption, we can now derive the probability density function (pdf) for the data
+Using the data error assumption, we can now derive the probability density function (pdf) for the data as

-(1.15)#\[p(y^{(i)} \mid x^{(i)} ; \vartheta)=\frac{1}{\sqrt{2 \pi \sigma^{2}}} \exp{\left({-\frac{\left(y^{(i)}-\vartheta^{\top} x^{(i)}\right)^{2}}{2\sigma^{2}}}\right)}\]
+(1.15)#\[p(y^{(i)} \mid x^{(i)} ; \vartheta)=\frac{1}{\sqrt{2 \pi \sigma^{2}}} \exp{\left({-\frac{\left(y^{(i)}-\vartheta^{\top} x^{(i)}\right)^{2}}{2\sigma^{2}}}\right)},\]

 where \(y^{(i)}\) is conditioned on \(x^{(i)}\).
 If we now consider not just the individual sample \(i\), but the entire dataset, we can define the likelihood for our hypothesis parameters as